 (b) Operations of subsidiaries:

 (i) Petroleum Specialities Pte.
-Ltd Singapore (PSPL) a Wholly Owned Subsidiary (WOS):
+Ltd Singapore (PSPL) a Wholly-Owned Subsidiary (WOS):

-Petroleum Specialities FZE (PSF)
+Petroleum Specialities FzE (PSF)

 (c) Cautionary statement

 The statements made in the Management Discussion & Analysis section describing theCompany's goals expectations and predictions among others do contain some forward lookingviews of the management.
 The actual performance of the Company is dependent on severalexternal factors many of which are beyond the control of the management viz. growth ofIndian economy continuation of industrial reforms fluctuations in value of Rupee in theforeign exchange market volatility in commodity prices applicable laws / regulationstax structure domestic / international industry scenario movement in internationalprices of raw materials and economic developments within the country among others.

 (d) Internal control systems (ICS) and their adequacy

 The Company established adequate ICS in respect of all the divisions of the Company.The ICS are aimed at promoting operational efficiencies and achieving savings in cost andoverheads in all business operations.
 The System Application and Product (SAP) a worldclass business process integration software solution which was implemented by the Companyat all business units (including Cable unit) has been operating successfully.
 The Companychanged the Internal Auditors M/s KPMG India Pvt.
 Ltd. and appointed

 (e) Development of human resources

 The Company promotes an open and transparent working environment to enhance teamworkand build business focus.
 The Company equally gives importance to the development of humanresource (HR).
 It updates its HR policy in line with the changing HR culture in theindustry as a whole.
-In order to foster excellence and reward those employees who performwell the Company practices performance / production linked incentive schemes andintroduced Employees Stock Option Scheme as detailed in an attachment to this report.
-TheCompany also takes adequate steps forin-house training of employees and maintaining a safe and healthy environment.
+In order to foster excellence and reward those employees who performwell the Company practices performance / production linked incentive schemes andintroduced Employees Stock Option Scheme.
+The Company also takes adequate steps forin-house training of employees and maintaining a safe and healthy environment.

 In accordance with Section 149(7) of the Act all Independent Directors have givendeclarations that they meet the criteria of independence as laid down under Section 149(6)of the Companies Act 2013 and SEBI Regulations.
-Details of the proposal for re-appointment of Mr. Chaitanya N. Desai are mentioned in the Statement pursuant to Regulation 36(3) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as annexed to the Notice of the 28th Annual GeneralMeeting.
+Details of the proposal forre-appointment / appointment of Mr. Kushal N. Desai and Mr. Rajesh Sehgal are mentioned inthe Statement pursuant to Regulation 36(3) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as annexed to the Notice of the 28th Annual GeneralMeeting.
 The Board recommends re-appointment / appointment of all the above Directors.

 Pursuant to the provisions of the Companies Act 2013 and SEBI Regulations the Boardhas carried out an annual performance evaluation of its own performance the directorsindividually as well as the evaluation of the working of its Audit Committee Nominationand Compensation-cum-Remuneration Committee Corporate Social Responsibility (CSR)Committee and Share Transfer and Shareholders Grievance-cum-Stakeholders RelationshipCommittee.
 The manner in which the evaluation has been carried out has been explained inthe Corporate Governance Report.

 The Board has on the recommendation of Nomination and Compensation-cum-RemunerationCommittee framed a policy for selection and appointment of Directors Senior Managementand their remuneration.
 The Remuneration Policy is stated in the Corporate GovernanceReport.

 During the year five Board Meetings and four Audit Committee Meetings were convenedand held the details of which are given in the Corporate Governance Report.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013.

 Company has not accepted deposits during the year.
-There were no outstanding depositsand no amount remaining unclaimed with the Company as on 31st March 2016.
+There were no outstanding depositsand no amount remaining unclaimed with the Company as on 31st March 2017.